colemickens/platform2-sommelier/power_manager/docs/power_buttons.md

 # Chrome OS Power Buttons

-This document describes the expected behavior of power buttons on Chrome OS devices as of M67 (scheduled for the release to the stable channel in June 2018).
+This document describes the expected behavior of power buttons on Chrome OS devices as of M71.
 Earlier versions of Chrome OS have used different behavior.

 [TOC]